 Plugs have two or three prongs.
 The prongs are actually representations of the wires inside the device.
 Hot and neutral wires are connected to the red and black leads, respectively.
 These wires do not have polarity.
 So, you’ll need a multimeter to find out which side is positive.
 To avoid any confusion, let’s try the following way to find out the polarity of three prong plugs.

 The first step is to match the metal blades of the three prong plugs.
 In a three-prong outlet, the bigger prong matches the larger wire on the socket, while the smaller one is the hot wire.
-The return wire is the smaller one with a ridge on its outside.
+This return wire is the smaller one with a ridge on its outside.
 The hot wire is the black wire that carries the electricity, while the green wire is the ground screw.

 3 prong plug wiring colors-What color wire goes on a plug?

 It can be confusing trying to figure out what color wire goes on a three prong plug.
 There are three types of wires in a plug: the black, the white, and the green.
-The black wire is the hot wire, which carries electricity; the white and green are neutral.
+The black wire is the hot wire, which carries electricity; the white and green are neutral and ground.
 The green wire goes to the ground screw.
 Using the wrong wire can damage your appliances.
 Here’s how to know which wire goes on which plug.

 To figure out which wire goes on a plug, first find the color code.
-A green plug will be yellow, while a silver plug will be orange.
+A green plug will be yellow/green, while a silver plug will be white.
 Yellow and white plugs will be marked “neutral.”
 These colors are different, but they’re very similar.
 They’re also different from each other.
 The green wire goes on the outside of the plug while the black and white wires go on the inside.